KonstanzeTan/tan_etal_DCM/code_wgcna/README.md

 ## General
-This repository contains scripts for identifying co-methylation modules from DCM-associated CpGs (discovery EWAS FDR P<0.05, consistent directionality of association confirmed in replication cohort, SD>0.02)
+This repository contains scripts for identifying co-methylation modules from DCM-associated CpGs

 ## Construction of co-methylation modules (WGCNA)